p32blo/pl-vm/README.md

 		n, next [NUMBER]    Show NUMBER instructions.
-NUMBER defaults to 1 reg, registers      Print the current value for the registers st, stack           Print the current state of the stack c, code             Print the code that is beeing run l, labels           Print all labels found in the code h, help             Print this message
+NUMBER defaults to 1 reg, registers      Print the current value for the registers st, stack           Print the current state of the stack c, code             Print the code that is being run l, labels           Print all labels found in the code h, help             Print this message
 		q, quit             Exit from the debugger